RBVI/ChimeraX/docs/devel/building.rst

 wheels for about 100 ChimeraX-specific bundles written in Python and C++.
 And it builds an application with an appropriate directory structure the operating system.

+The ChimeraX build uses a commercial license version of PyQt and gets this from plato.cgl.ucsf.edu and requires a password or that the build machine can ssh to plato.

 The prereqs subdirectory contains Makefiles to build the various third party packages.
 Most of the ChimeraX build time is making these prereq packages.
 To save time on subsequent builds the installed packages are archived in a file prereqs/prebuilt-<OS>.tar.bz2.